wavemaker/docs/learn/app-development/widgets/datalive/form.md

 ## How do Forms work

-A form is designed to submit the user-provided data into the server and perform business operations on it.
-When the user submits the form data, the value expressions handles the data further.
  A form contains a group of input fields.
 Each field binds to the variable metadata that you can configure to the form-field settings.
+You can design the form to perform business operations and save it to the server.

 ### Handling Form Submission Data

-Firstly, to build a form, you should have a dataset ready.
-You can use APIs for REST services, java service, database service, and more.
+Firstly, to build a form, you should have a dataset.
+You can use APIs for REST services, java service and database service.
 There are multiple ways to build and manage datasource in WaveMaker.

-Create a form instantly even without having a dataset ready with a model variable.
+You can instantly create a form without even having a dataset ready using a model variable.
 This helps you to plan and design your form structure.
 For more information, see [Build a Form](/learn/app-development/widgets/datalive/form/form-usage-scenarios).

 ### Layout and styling options